dmupster01/ai-project-notebook-ipynb/README.md

 # ai-project-notebook-ipynb
-The Jupyter Notebook File to train the movie dataset
+The Jupyter Notebook File in which we trained the movie dataset